-Prerequisite: "C" or higher in ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100; "C" or higher in MATH 25, OR Placement in MATH 100/103/115
+Prerequisite: Placement in ENG 100; "C" or higher in MATH 25, OR Placement in MATH 100/103/115

 Recommended Prep: OESM 106

+This course provides students with hands-on

 This course provides students with hands-on instruction in safety and emergency response to chemical and physical exposures in industrial and field settings.
 Topics discussed include: hazard analysis, contingency planning, proper use and selection of PPE, site control and evaluation, field sampling and monitoring, and proper use of instruments.
 This course satisfies the requirements for generalized employee training under OSHA (1910.120).
 Cross-listed as FIRE 218.
 Credit may be received for FIRE 218 or for OESM 218, but not both.
 (4 hrs. lect. per week)